Plan Your Visit

 - Eating, drinking, and smoking are not permitted.

-- Open food and drink containers are not permitted in the building.
+- Open food and drink containers are not permitted.

 - On entry, all visitors must pass through metal detectors and have their belongings scanned.